innoviai/ALL-Detection-System-2020/README.md

 ## Hardware

 In this project I used a NVIDIA GTX 1050 ti with Ubuntu 18.04.
 I will check this code in Windows soon on a GTX 1080 ti.
+The network has also been tested on Mac/CPU.

 ## Software